sixsixsooo/sixsixsooo/README.md

 <h2 align="center">⚔️ About Me ⚔️</h2>
 <p align="center">
   I am a back-end developer deeply immersed in the mysteries of code and the arcane art of database design.
 My current focus lies in mastering NestJS and its dependencies while building robust applications powered by SQL databases.
-With a penchant for crafting elegant, scalable solutions, I bring a touch of the vampiric aesthetic to every project.
+With a penchant for crafting elegant, scalable solutions.
 </p>

 <h2 align="center">Technologies & Tools</h2>